HuynhTanPhatT/Hotel-Data-Analysis-Occupancy-Room-Allocation-Optimization/README.md

 3. ADR: The price ranges from ($51 - $500), but the performance of each room is poor across all the price segments -> Despite high/low ADR, it cant improve the %OR.

 - Why did it happend ?
-    - `No demand stimulation actions` from the hotel management: the hotel needs a collaborate from Sales / Marketing to increase the appeareance of the hotel and %OR.
+    - No demand stimulation actions: the hotel needs a collaborate from Sales / Marketing to increase the appeareance of the hotel and %OR.
-    - `Inefficient rooms`: Room numbers consistently underperformed.
+    - Inefficient rooms: Room numbers consistently underperformed.
-    - `Inflexible pricing strategy`: AD remained rigid overtime.
+    - Inflexible pricing strategy: AD remained rigid overtime.

-## III> Room Management || Check Room Allocation in months across 2023 & 2024
+## III> Room Management | Room Allocation & Right-Selling Time
 <img width="1295" height="727" alt="image" src="https://github.com/user-attachments/assets/a3798b14-121f-49a4-a5d2-007ec6f3c9b8" />

-1. **Spot Problems**: Come from three key measures (**Unsold**, **Bad Performance**, **Potential**.
+- The allocation for selling time in seasonality of each room is not effiective and currently the hotel is facing an issue: maintaining a large number of unsold rooms generates high fixed costs to keep them operational and lost revenue from unoccupied rooms.
+These inefficiencies come from three custom measures: **Unsold**, **Bad Performance**, **Potential Revenue Loss**.
-    - **572** Unsold cases recorded over two years, resulting to **$65M** in `lost revenue from unoccupied rooms`.
+    - **572** Unsold cases recorded over two years, resulting to **$65M** in `lost revenue from unoccupied rooms` -> From 02/2023 -> 02/2025, **Net Revenue** was only ~$10M compared to the ~$65M in potential revenue loss.
     - **1.547** cases of underperforming rooms, where Occupancy Rate (%OR) were lower than the target.
     - Only **849** cases achieved good performance

-=> The hotel operates too many (**200**) rooms/per day, but room utilization efficiency is extremely poor.
+=> **`The hotel operates too many (200) rooms/per day, but room utilization efficiency is extremely poor.`**
+- Hotel resources have remained underutilized for two consecutive years (Unsold 2023 + 2024).
+As a result, strong revenue from booked rooms cannot offset this inefficiency, preventing the hotel from reaching desired profitability levels.

-2. **Room Prioritization**: A ranking chart (score 0-100) was created to identify the Top 10 `underperforming rooms`, based on the three measures above.

-=> By prioritizing these Top 10, **unsold cases** could be reduced by ~10% -> short-term solution.
+- A ranking chart (score 0-100) was created to identify the Top 10 `underperforming rooms`, based on the three measures above.
+By prioritizing these Top 10, **unsold cases** could be reduced by ~10% -> short-term solution.

-3. **Right-Selling Timing**:
-    - x
+-

-4. **Consequences**:
-    - Hotel resources have `remained underutilized for two consecutive years` (Unsold 2023 + Unsold 2024).
-    - From 02/2023 -> 02/2025, Net Revenue was only ~$10M compared to the ~$65M in potential revenue loss
-    - Maintaining a large number of unsold rooms generates high fixed costs to keep them operational.
-Even strong revenue from booked rooms cannot offset this inefficiency, preventing the hotel from reaching desired profitability levels.

 # Recommendations